CrossRealms/Splunk-Cyences-App-for-Splunk/docs/troubleshooting/troubleshooting.md

         `cs_wineventlog_security` EventCode=4950 Type="Enable Windows Defender Firewall" Value=No | rename Changed_Profile AS ProfileChanged, Type AS SettingType, Value as SettingValue | table host, EventCode, ProfileChanged, SettingType, SettingValue
         | `cs_windows_firewall_disabled_filter`

-## The Tenable dashboard does not display every asset and vulnerability by default.

-Refer to the **App Installation and Configuration > Device Inventory** section for more information.

-## The Device Inventory dashboard does not display every device by default.
+## Device Inventory dashboard does not display every device by default.

-Refer to the **App Installation and Configuration > Device Inventory** section for more information.
+Refer to the **App Installation and Configuration > Device Inventory > Backfill Device Inventory** section for more information.

 ## Sysmon data action field issue

+--> <TODO-Mahir> - Is this still valid?

 * Due to a conflict in props.conf for both the [Sysmon Add-on](https://splunkbase.splunk.com/app/1914/) and [Windows Add-on](https://splunkbase.splunk.com/app/742/), the **action** field is displaying incorrect values for Sysmon related data.